n-johnson/scrolly/README.md

 - Doesn't play 100% nice with pageUp/pageDown, it pages too much content at once to be useful.
   - Bind the keypress event and intercept those keys.
 Instead move up or down just one section of content.
 - Pressing the Home key from the bottom results in the list being displayed out of order.
 Scrolling through corrects in automatically.
 I haven't looked into why this occurs.
-- The lowest section's header doesn't respond to clicks.
-I made a mistake I didn't catch when refactoring the click handler method.
-  - Easy fix, compare to previous source.